A new framework for constrained optimization via feedback control of Lagrange multipliers: Problem statement and proposed framework

 To our knowledge, controlling the Lagrange multipliers in constrained optimization is novel.
 In the literature, the use of control methods to analyze or develop optimization algorithms is only partly explored.

-Regarding first-order unconstrained optimization, the works \cite{les16,hu17} propose control interpretations of known algorithms such as gradient descent, heavy-ball and Nesterov's accelerated methods.
+Regarding first-order unconstrained optimization, the works \cite{les16} and \cite{hu17} present a control theory interpretation of known algorithms such as gradient descent, heavy-ball, and Nesterov's accelerated methods.
 In particular, they show that these algorithms correspond to DT feedback systems, where the current gradient is the control input.
 By using integral quadratic constraints, they analyze their convergence.
-Differently from our work, this framework does not envisage constrained optimization.
+Unlike our work, this framework does not envisage constrained optimization.

+As mentioned in the introduction, the work \cite{all24} proposes a CT algorithm based on CBF that solves equality and inequality constrained optimization.
+The proposed method can also be interpreted as a continuous approximation of a projected gradient flow \cite{xia00,cor08}, which is used to analyze the stability.

 A different research line studies the solution of equations via control.
 In the DT framework, \cite{men22} and \cite{men23} solve linear algebraic equations using iterative learning control and observer-based controller design, respectively.
 Instead, in \cite{bha07}, the authors build a CT-controlled system whose output is regulated to solve $g(x)=0$, where $g:\R^n\mapsto \R^n$ is a vector function.
 By choosing appropriate control Lyapunov functions, they retrace standard iterative methods, such as Newton-Raphson and conjugate gradient methods, and develop new variants.
 Unlike our work, this framework considers equality-constrained problems with no cost function to minimize.
 However, one may argue that finding a stationary point corresponds to solving the first-order equations $(\nabla f(x) + \sum_{i=i}^m \lambda_i\nabla h_i(x))^\top$ together with $h(x)=0$ in the variables $x$ and $\lambda$, i.e., a system of dimension $(n+m)\times (n+m)$.
 In other terms, one can apply the methods proposed in \cite{bha07} to find the zeros of the vector function $g(x,\lambda)=\left[ (\nabla f(x) + \sum_{i=i}^m \lambda_i\nabla h_i(x))^\top, h(x)^\top\right]^\top$.
 However, as summarized in \cite[Table 1]{bha07}, this approach gives rise to second-order methods and continuous Newton algorithms, which require the inversion of the Jacobian of $g(x,\lambda)$.
 Therefore, the numerical complexity is prohibitive for large-scale problems.